google/flax/docs/flip/1009-optimizer-api.md

 Remarks:

+- Above gradient transformation would be equivalent with the example under [Optimizer and OptimizerDef] where we define a Momentum optimizer without Nesterov momentum (note that the `beta` parameter corresponds to the `decay` parameter of the `optax.trace()` transformation, and the learning rate is applied in a second chained transformation).
 - Note that hyper parameters like `decay` or `nesterov` only exist in the inner scope of the higher order functions returning the `GradientTransformation`.
   Such a gradient transformation is currently defined as a `NamedTuple` of the